 Mayeta is the daughter of a Braille music teacher from Scone and a Nigerian economist.
 For Mayeta, journalism was a natural amalgam of her mother’s passion for English literature and her father’s love of amateur photography.

 As a visual journalist, Mayeta embeds herself in communities for long periods to gain an intimate understanding of her subjects.
-Assignments have taken her into an old piano restoration warehouse in the South Bronx, on home visits with a nurse in Mississippi, to remote Aboriginal communities in northern Australia, and into the highlands of Papua New Guinea.
-She is currently making a documentary about Yazidi refugees in rural Australia.
+Assignments have taken her from the South Bronx, to rural Mississippi, remote Aboriginal communities in northern Australia, and into the highlands of Papua New Guinea.

-Mayeta has been commissioned to make films by Human Rights Watch, the World Bank, and the Central Land Council, among other local and international NGOs.
+Mayeta has been commissioned to make films by Human Rights Watch, the World Bank, the North Australian Aboriginal Justice Agency, and the Central Land Council, among other local and international NGOs.

-She read Sanskrit, Indian philosophy and Anthropology at the University of Sydney, and has a masters degree in broadcast journalism from Columbia University in New York.
-She is currently studying cinematography at the Australian Film, Television & Radio School.
+Mayeta read Sanskrit, Indian philosophy and Anthropology at the University of Sydney, studied cinematography at the Australian Film, Television & Radio School, and has a masters degree in broadcast journalism from Columbia University in New York.

 She is currently a shooter-producer at Australian Story.